javascript-tutorial/en.javascript.info/2-ui/3-event-details/1-mouse-events-basics/article.md

 ## Preventing selection on mousedown

-Double mouse click has a side-effect that may be disturbing in some interfaces: it selects text.
+Double mouse click has a side effect that may be disturbing in some interfaces: it selects text.

 For instance, double-clicking on the text below selects it in addition to our handler: